< Begin >

 print(f"Secret byte found: {hex(secret)}")

-With the secret byte found, apply it to the new payload.
+Use the secret byte to calculate the checksum for the new payload.

 checksum = crc(new_payload) ^ 0xFF